 - 1. The team with the highest percentage of wins during regular-season Conference competition will be declared the Conference champion.
 If two or more teams are tied with the highest percentage of wins, they will be declared Conference co-champions. - 2.
-There will be a Conference tournament at the conclusion of the Southeastern Conference regular season in order to determine the Conference's automatic qualifier to the NCAA Championship.
+There will be a Conference tournament at the conclusion of the regular season to determine the Conference's automatic qualifier to the NCAA Championship.
 The Conference tournament will be conducted under the guidelines outlined in these Commissioner's Regulations.

 Departure Times.
 The visiting team shall make arrangements to depart the locale of the competition site following the final game of each Conference series via the last available flight, bus, etc., leaving that day and connecting to the visiting team's final destination.

-The visiting team shall complete and return a Conference Departure Form to the proper game management official at the competition site and to the Conference office by January 10^{th} each year.
+The visiting team shall complete and return a Conference Departure Form to the proper game management official at the competition site and to the Conference office by January 10th each year.
 This form will indicate the visiting team's designated departure time from the competition site facility following the final game of each Conference series.
 Once the departure time is established, the host institution will set a game time that provides a reasonable amount of time for completion of a seven inning game.
-If the visiting team is utilizing air travel, the final game of the series may start no later than 4 p.m. local time.
-A visiting team's departure time as designated on the Conference Departure Form may not be modified without approval by the Conference office.
+If the visiting team's departure time as designated on the Conference Departure Form may not be modified without approval by the Conference office.
 If a contest is called due to travel arrangements, the following procedures will be used:

 - 1. If the contest is called and is a regulation game according to NCAA Softball Playing Rules, the contest and all averages will count in the final playing record. - 2.
 The contest will be considered a regulation tie game if it meets the appropriate conditions set forth in NCAA Softball Playing Rules and all averages will count in the final playing record. - 3.
-If the contest is called prior to reaching regulation game status per NCAA Softball Playing Rules, the contest will be considered a "No Game".
+If the contest is called prior to reaching regulation game status per NCAA Softball Playing Rules, the contest will be considered a "No Game". - 4.
 In no case shall departure time of umpires be a factor in completing games.